Contents

 Authors: Mat Marcus, Jaakko Järvi, Sean Parent

 Abstract: A long-held goal of software engineering has been the ability to treat software libraries as reusable components that can be composed with program-specific code to produce applications.
 The object-oriented programming paradigm offers mechanisms to write libraries that are open for extension, but it tends to impose intrusive interface requirements on the types that will be supplied to the library.
-The generic programming paradigm has seen much success in C++, partly due to the fact that libraries remain open to extension without imposing the need to intrusively inherit from particular abstract base classes.
+The generic programming paradigm has seen much success in C++, partly because libraries remain open to extension without imposing the need to intrusively inherit from particular abstract base classes.
 However, the static polymorphism that is a staple of programming with templates and overloads in C++, limits generic programming’s applicability in application domains where more dynamic polymorphism is required.
 In this paper we present the poly<> library, a part of Adobe System’s open source library ASL, that combines the object-oriented and generic programming paradigms to provide non-intrusive, transparent, value-based, runtime-polymorphism.
 Usage, impact on design, and implementation techniques are discussed.

 From: The 6th International Workshop on Multiparadigm Programming with Object-Oriented Languages at the ECOOP 2007.
 Slides.